SIDE QUAD·SAFARI BUGGY SAFARI · ANTALYA

 Do I have to change gears on a tour quad?

 No. The CVT continuously varies the ratio for you as speed and load change, so there is no clutch to feather and no gear to shift.
-You select a range once — usually H (high) — and then simply control speed with the thumb throttle.
+You simply control the speed with the throttle and the transmission picks the ratio; your guide walks you through all of it on the test drive before the trail.

 What are the roller weights inside a CVT?